What happens if I don’t pay my car finance?

 Request a payment holiday or plan revision from your lender

-Voluntary termination or voluntary surrender
+What is voluntary termination or voluntary surrender?

-Selling your car to cover finance payments
+How to sell your car to cover finance payments

 Refinancing your loan for better terms